lanserxt/HackerNewsClient/README.md

 ## Description

-Using https://github.com/HackerNews/API load Latest, Top 7 Best news item.
-On top should be picker with news types and on tap you should show news details.
+Using https://github.com/HackerNews/API load Latest, Top & Best news item.
+On top should be picker with news types and on list item tap you should show news details.

 Language: Swift 5.2
 Frameworks: